 The feature that affects the functionality of your fleece the most is whether or not it has a hood.
 If you're going to use your jacket primarily as an outer layer, it's nice to have one for unexpected encounters with chilly or windy weather.
 If you often layer your fleece with other hooded jackets, managing three hoods around your head and neck can be overkill.

-Thumb loops are handy to hold insulation, sun, and wind protection around your hands.
+Thumb loops are handy for holding insulation, sun, and wind protection around your hands.
 While not as crucial as a hood to protect your head, they can do a lot to make an outing more comfortable.
-That's also true of pockets, especially in the case of mid-weight options that you plan to wear while standing around or moving slowly enough to catch a chill.
+That's also true of pockets, especially in mid-weight options that you plan to wear while standing around or moving slowly enough to catch a chill.
 If you're concerned about keeping your valuables secure, make sure there's at least one zippered pocket.

 Also, consider the construction and cut of the hem.
 Elastic hems can help tailor your fit, while a double zipper gives you more flexibility with both fit and venting possibilities.